Penumbra: Black Plague

 Sound 8

-Black Plague focusses on the best parts of the original game (the creepy atmosphere and physics based puzzles) while trimming the worst parts (the combat) making it a better experience overall.
-Playing the original is still required to make the most out of it and it is a little on the short side but it made me jump quite a few times which is commendable.
+Black Plague focuses on the best parts of the original game (the creepy atmosphere and physics-based puzzles) while trimming the worst parts (the combat), making it a better overall experience.
+Playing the original is still required to make the most of it, and it is a little on the short side, but it made us jump quite a few times, which is commendable.

-Gameplay: Removing combat ramps up the atmosphere considerably.
+Gameplay: Removing the combat elements from the game ramped up the atmosphere considerably.

-Graphics: Better looking and featuring more detail than the original.
+Graphics: The game looks better and features more detail than the original.

-Sound: Solid voice acting and lots of creepy ambience
+Sound: Solid voice acting and lots of creepy ambiance

 Summary 8.0 Great